Caitilyn Allen

-Caitilyn Allen (born 1957 in Göttingen, Germany) is an American plant pathologist, specializing in phytobacteriology (i.e., bacterial diseases of plants).
+Caitilyn Allen (born 1957 in Göttingen, West Germany) is an American plant pathologist, specializing in phytobacteriology (i.e., bacterial diseases of plants).
 She is an internationally recognized expert on bacterial wilt and has received several awards for her work.

 Education and career

-Caitilyn Allen grew up in the USA's Midwest.
+Caitilyn Allen grew up in the US Midwest.
 She studied from 1975 to 1978 at Swarthmore College and then worked on a farm growing organic vegetables, but the venture was unprofitable.
 She studied for the academic year 1980–1981 at the University of Maine at Orono, where she graduated with a B.S. in botany.
 In 1987 she graduated with a Ph.D. in plant pathology from the Virginia Polytechnic Institute and State University.
 Her Ph.D. thesis is entitled Evolution of a gene for pathogenicity; endo-pectate lyase.

 As a postdoc, Allen was from 1986 to 1988 a research associate in Lyon at the CNRS Laboratoire de génétique moléculaire microbienne.
 (She is fluent in French.)
-From 1988 to 1992 she held a postdoc position at the University of Wisconsin-Madison (UWM), where she began research on bacterial wilt.
+From 1988 to 1992 she held a postdoc position at the University of Wisconsin-Madison (UW-Madison), where she began research on bacterial wilt.
 Subsequently, she pursued such studies for next three decades.
-In 1992 she became a faculty member in UWM's department of plant pathology.
+In 1992 she became a faculty member in UW-Madison's department of plant pathology.
 She began as an assistant professor, was promoted to associate professor, became a full professor, and is now the department's Ethel and O. N. Allen Professor.
 (She is unrelated to Ethel and O. N. Allen.)